SJECollins/ci-pp1-hoggy-hospital/README.md

 - Where necessary, background colours are set in case the large background images do not load.

 ### Colour
 The colours used were sampled from the hero image on the index page.
 They include a dark brown, dark red, green, light yellow and off-white.
 A black was used for text that was chosen separately.
 The colours were chosen to convey an overall earthy and natural feel.
 Several were tested for readability until the final selection were decided.
-It was decided not to use to many or too vibrant colours and to allow the imagery to be the focus.
+It was decided not to use too many or too vibrant colours and to allow the imagery to be the focus.

 ### Typography
 Google Fonts was used to import the Raleway font to style.css to be used as the main font.
 Verdana was chosen for headings.
 These simple sans-serif fonts were selected as they are quite easy to read and not distracting for the user.
 A small increase in line height and letter spacing in style.css improved readability.
 Font sizes were styled to change across screen sizes.

 ### Buttons and Links
 - Links in the header and footer were styled white with a green fade-in transition to provide feedback to the user when they were interacting with the links.
 - Inline links and buttons were styled similarly to each other.
 It was decided on a dark red colour to style both so as not to confuse the user.
-The colour chosen as it was easily readable without being too distracting.
+The colour was chosen as it was easily readable without being too distracting.
 Inline links were given an increase in font weight to stand out further from surrounding text.
 CTA buttons and the submit button on the contact form were styled with white text on the dark red.
 This inverts when hovered over to provide feedback to the user that they are about to interact with an element.

 ### Wireframes
 Wireframes were created in Balsamiq.